Halphen's transform and middle convolution: Examples

 \section{Examples}

-In this section we go the converse way of Corollary~\ref{Mu} to obtain a list of Lam\'e equations with (arithmetic) Fuchsian monodromy group.
+In this section we go the opposite way of Corollary~\ref{Mu} to obtain a list of Lam\'e equations with arithmetic Fuchsian monodromy group.
 We start with a list of 13 second order differential equations having $4$ regular singularities (Heun equations).
-All these arise from rational pull-backs of the Gauss hypergeometric function ${}_2F_1(\frac{1}{12},\frac{1}{12},\frac{2}{3},x).$ In addition their monodromy group is contained in $\SL_2(\ZZ)$ and they posses at least $3$ unipotent monodromy group generators.
-Note that some of the 17 differential equations we obtained in \cite{MR08-2} from Herfurtner's list, where Herfurtner has classified families of elliptic curves with $4$ singular fibres, coincide.
+All these arise from rational pull-backs of the Gauss hypergeometric function ${}_2F_1(\frac{1}{12},\frac{1}{12},\frac{2}{3},x).$ In addition after scaling their monodromy group is contained in $\SL_2(\ZZ)$ and they posses at least $3$ unipotent monodromy group generators.
+Some of the 17 differential equations we obtained in \cite{MR08-2} from Herfurtner's list, where Herfurtner has classified families of elliptic curves with $4$ singular fibres, coincide.
 Thus only 13 remain.

-\begin{tab} Heun equations having at least $3$ unipotent monodromy group generators and monodromy group in $\SL_2(\ZZ)$ being pullbacks of Gauss hypergeometric differential equations, taken from \cite{MR08-2}:
+\begin{tab} Heun equations having at least $3$ unipotent monodromy group generators and monodromy group in $\SL_2(\ZZ)$ being pull-backs of Gauss hypergeometric differential equations, taken from \cite{MR08-2}:

-Herfurtner's list is indexed by the local monodromy in $\SL_2(\ZZ)$, where $I_k$ denotes the unipotent class in $\SL_2(\ZZ)$ with entry $k$ in the upper diagonal and $II, III$ and $IV$ classes of elliptic elements of order $6, 4$ and $3$ resp. \end{tab}
+Herfurtner's list can be seen to be indexed by the local monodromy in $\SL_2(\ZZ)$, where $I_k$ denotes the unipotent class in $\SL_2(\ZZ)$ containing a triangular matrix with entry $k$ in the upper diagonal and $II, III$ and $IV$ classes of elliptic elements of order $6, 4$ and $3$ resp. \end{tab}